If you have recently adopted a vegetarian lifestyle, you may be wondering, does feta cheese have rennet?

 So, in effect, it creates texture.

-Rennet is also said to enhance the flavor of feta cheese but actually doesn’t have any taste until mixed with warm milk.
+Rennet is also said to enhance the flavor of feta cheese but doesn’t have any taste until mixed with warm milk.

 Cheese manufacturers use rennet in liquid, paste, or tablet form.